 “I’m not sure,” he said.
 “It does seem to be picking up these last few months.”

 “Yes, I had noticed as well.
-With billions of tokens in the world belonging to both people and products, and XRP servicing all transactions between those tokens, its only a matter of time.
-The amount of tokens just keep increasing with no end in sight.”
+With billions of tokens in the world belonging to both people and products, and XRP servicing all transactions between those tokens, it’s only a matter of time.
+The number of tokens just keep increasing with no end in sight.”

 Edom leaned forward.
 “Is there a difference between people and products anymore?
 It’s all just tokens now.”

 “Hahaha, I guess there isn’t.”

 “It’s funny,” she continued.
 “In the past world, the problem was the expansion of debt.
 Now it is the expansion of tokens.”